AlexandrosAlexiou/Latex-Editor/README.md

 # Latex-Editor

-A Latex Editor in Java
+A LaTeX Editor in Java 8.

 ## User Stories